verrazzano/docs/content/en/docs/monitoring/tracing/jaeger-tracing.md

       enabled: true
 ```
 The Jaeger Operator will create services for query and collection.
 After applying the Verrazzano custom resource,
-you should see similar output by listing Jaeger resources.
+listing Jaeger resources will show output similar to the following.
 ```
 $ kubectl get services,deployments -l app.kubernetes.io/instance=jaeger-operator-jaeger -n verrazzano-monitoring